This is an easy one. For 99% of your workouts you do not want to use ERG mode.

 The other option is to use incline mode, where the trainer creates a steady incline/gradient that you work against.
 When riding against the incline your cadence, gearing and torque will influence the wattage you produce.
 This is more like riding outdoors.

-The easiest way to switch out of ERG mode is in the Zwift Companion app.
-Once you have loaded the structured workout and started riding the app will go into workout mode.
-There you will see the option to toggle off ERG mode.
+The second option is in the Zwift Companion app.
+Once you have loaded the structured workout, open the app and start riding.
+The app will go into workout mode.
+There you will see the option to toggle ERG mode.